kausalflow/connectome/content/projects/esl.md

 links:
   - name:
     link:
-summary: Read the book
+summary: "Just read the book"
-fields:
 members: # the makers of the tool
   - name:
     link: